-Applicants interested in applying the JSD program* must have already completed a JD or an LLM at an ABA-approved law school.
+Applicants must have already completed a JD or an LLM at an ABA-approved law school.

 The application process begins with the Law School Admission Council (LSAC) website where applicants can complete and submit an electronic application to Loyola.
 LSAC is also the clearing house for an applicant's professional goals statement, dissertation, academic transcripts, TOEFL/IELST score report, recommendation letters, and résumé.